-- Planning efforts and Projects funded through the Public Art Across Maryland grant program must fit within MSAC's definition of Public Art as described above under "Purpose" and included in the MSAC glossary. - Artworks supported through Public Art Across Maryland grants should be either an architectural enhancement of artistic significance or an installation of artwork.
-Eligible mediums include, but are not limited to:, murals, tile mosaics, paintings, or sculptures.
-Functional amenities such as benches, bike racks, creative way-finding, fences, screens, gateways, light-based works, shading and trellises, etc.. are also eligible as long as they meet MSAC's definition of public art and are manufactured by an artist or artisan. - All conservation efforts and projects supported through Public Art Across Maryland grants are expected to comply with all local regulations, permit procedures, and permitting requirements as mandated by the local jurisdiction or property owner_where the work will be installed.
-Applicants and grantees are required to conduct their own research to fully understand and meet the requirements for installing and/or conserving artwork, whether temporary or permanent, at the specified location.
+- Planning efforts and Projects funded through the Public Art Across Maryland grant program must fit within MSAC's definition of Public Art as described above under "Purpose" and included in the MSAC glossary, and must be the product of an artist, artisan, studio, or team based in the state of Maryland. - Artworks supported through Public Art Across Maryland grants should be either an architectural enhancement of artistic significance or an installation of artwork.
+Eligible mediums include, but are not limited to: murals, tile mosaics, paintings, or sculptures.
+Functional amenities such as benches, bike racks, creative way-finding, fences, screens, gateways, light-based works, shading and trellises, etc. are also eligible as long as they meet MSAC's definition of public art and are manufactured by an artist or artisan. - All projects and artwork supported through Public Art Across Maryland grants are expected to comply with all local regulations, permit procedures, and permitting requirements as mandated by the local jurisdiction or property owner_where the work will be installed.
+Applicants and grantees are required to conduct their own research to fully understand and meet the requirements for installing artwork, whether temporary or permanent, at the specified location.